potterjane/bobs-and-bangs/README.md

 ## Testing

-This information can be found in separate [testing.md](testing.md) file
+This information can be found in separate [testing.md](testing.md) file.

 ## Deployment